 - [Your name] arrest

-At the same time, you might have keyword combinations in mind that could help you to seem important, valuable or otherwise helpful.
+At the same time, you might have keyword combinations in mind that could help you seem important, valuable and helpful.
 Those combinations might sound like this:

 - [Your name] professional